Working with an Adult Social Care client

 • Occupational therapists: can assess whether a client’s home is safe and recommend adjustments.

-• Mental Health teams: supports clients with mental health difficulties, including dementia and substance misuse.
-This may include help with housing, and the legal system.
+• Mental health teams: support clients with mental health difficulties, including dementia and substance misuse.
+This may include help with housing and the legal system.

-• Learning Disabilities teams: provides support tailored for clients with a learning disability.
+• Learning disabilities team: provide support tailored for clients with a learning disability.
 They can also help find suitable housing.

-• Direct Payments team: provide support to clients who using their direct payment funding to buy home or day care and choose to have an ESCC managed account.
+• Direct payments team: provide support to clients who using their direct payment funding to buy home or day care and choose to have an account managed by the council.

 If you are a PA supporting one of our clients, you are likely to have contact with one of these teams.
 For example, when setting up care arrangements or informing them that a client’s care needs have changed.